ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 	KeySet *conf = ksNew(200, KS_END);

-- 200 is an approximation for how many `Key`s we think we will have in the `KeySet` conf
+- 200 is an approximation for how many `Key`s we think we will have in the `KeySet` conf.
+It is for optimization purposes only.
-- After the first argument we can list hardcoded keys.
+- After the first argument we can list build-in keys that should be available in any case.
 - The last argument needs to be `KS_END`.

 Now we have everything ready to fetch the latest configuration:

 	kdbGet(repo, conf, parentKey);

 Note it is important for applications that the parentKey starts with a slash `/`.
-Only then all so-called [namespace](/doc/help/elektra-namespaces.md) are pulled in.
+Only then all of the so-called [namespace](/doc/help/elektra-namespaces.md) are pulled in.
-Such a name cannot physically exist in configuration files, but they are the most important keys to actually work with configuration within applications as we will see when introducing `ksLookup`.
+Such a name cannot physically exist in configuration files, but they are the most important key names to actually work with configuration within applications as we will see when introducing `ksLookup`.

 ## Lookup